5 Of The Best Horror Movies from Canada

 Working for ConSec, a private military company, Vale embarks on a mission to track down and confront a rival scanner named Darryl Revok, who is responsible for assassinating one of ConSec's own.

-Scanners blends horror and sci-fi elements and showcases David Cronenberg's trademark body horror through a series of creepy setpieces that leaves you disturbed.
+Scanners blends horror and sci-fi elements and showcases David Cronenberg's trademark body horror through a series of creepy setpieces that will leave you disturbed.

-From fatal, fiery seances to being scanned by an unborn baby, it delivers a visual experience that is both horrifying and captivating.
+From seances to being scanned by an unborn baby, it delivers a visual experience to match the very best.
 [Scanners on IMDB]

 The Gate